tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 error: could not compile `chapter10` due to previous error
 ```

 The problem is that `result` goes out of scope and gets cleaned up at the end of the `longest` function.
 We're also trying to return a reference to `result` from the function.
-There is no way we can specify lifetime parameters that would change the dangling reference, and Rust won't let us create a dangling reference.
+There is no way we can specify lifetime parameters that would change the dangling reference, and Rust won'_t let us create a dangling reference.
 In this case, the best fix would be to return an owned data type rather than a reference so the calling function is then responsible for cleaning up the value.

 Ultimately, lifetime syntax is about connecting the lifetime of various parameters and return values of functions.
 Once they're connected, Rust has enough information to allow memory-safe operations and disallow operations that would create dangling pointers or otherwise violate memory safety.